cortexlabs/cortex/examples/tensorflow/text-generator/README.md

 ## Define a deployment

-A `deployment` specifies a set of resources that are deployed as a single unit.
+A `deployment` specifies a set of resources that are deployed together.
 An `api` makes a model available as a web service that can serve real-time predictions.
 This configuration will download the 124M GPT-2 model from the `cortex-examples` S3 bucket, preprocess the payload and postprocess the inference with functions defined in `handler.py` and deploy each replica of the API on 1 GPU.

 ```yaml
 - kind: deployment